 Several programs are designed not only to prepare students for service in a church context but also to provide the transition to careers and occupations outside the church context.
 The Advanced Biblical Studies major, Music major, Psychology/Counseling major, and Interpersonal and Organizational Communication major are designed to prepare students for service in the church and to prepare students for further studies in a university setting.
-In addition, the Business Management-Nonprofit major, the History major and the Elementary Education major (with Spring Arbor University), and Secondary Education (with Cornerstone University) enable students to receive a Christian education while preparing to be a witness for Christ in the workplace.
+In addition, the Business Management-Nonprofit major, the History major, and the Elementary Education major enable students to receive a Christian education while preparing to be a witness for Christ in the workplace.